ietf-wg-acme/acme/draft-ietf-acme-acme.md

-Because certificate resources are immutable once issuance is complete, the server MAY enable the caching of the resource by adding Expires and Cache-Control headers specifying a point in time in the distant future.
-These headers have no relation to the certificate's period of validity.
+Because certificate resources are immutable once issuance is complete, the server MAY enable the caching of the resource by adding Expires and Cache-Control header fields specifying a point in time in the distant future.
+These header fields have no relation to the certificate's period of validity.

-The ACME client MAY request other formats by including an Accept header {{RFC7231}} in its request.
+The ACME client MAY request other formats by including an Accept header field {{RFC7231}} in its request.
 For example, the client could use the media type `application/pkix-cert` {{!RFC2585}} or `applicaiton/pkcs7-mime` {{!RFC5751}} to request the end-entity certificate in DER format.
 Server support for alternate formats is OPTIONAL.
-For formats that can only express a single certificate, the server SHOULD provide one or more `Link: rel="up"` headers pointing to an issuer or issuers so that ACME clients can build a certificate chain as defined in TLS.
+For formats that can only express a single certificate, the server SHOULD provide one or more `Link: rel="up"` header fields pointing to an issuer or issuers so that ACME clients can build a certificate chain as defined in TLS.